The Room: Films

+Remake

+On March 9, 2023, /Film reported that The Room Returns!, a greenscreen-based remake of The Room was in post-production, with Bob Odenkirk starring as Johnny, Bella Heathcote as Lisa, and Brando Crawford as director, producer, and co-star, through his company Acting for a Cause.
+The rest of the cast was announced with Kate Siegel as Lisa's mother Claudette, Mike Flanagan as Peter, and Greg Sestero as Chris-R, the only cast member returning from the original film.
+Other members of the cast include Arturo Castro, Dilone, Rivkah Reyes, Jarad Schwartz, and Cameron Kasky.
+Odenkirk said the film was not made as a joke nor mocking The Room, but was presenting the material of the original film seriously.
+The profits of the film will be donated to amfAR, an organization for HIV/AIDS research.

+The film was initially intended to receive a digital release in 2023, which did not come to fruition.
+In a 2024 interview Sestero commented that work was still being done on the remake.
+In July 2025, the Hayden Orpheum Picture Palace in Sydney, Australia announced that they would screen a preview copy of The Room Returns! on 1 August, as part of a double feature with the original film.
+In an August 2025 interview with ScreenRant, Odenkirk revealed that Wiseau is blocking the release of the remake, due to concerns of the film potentially poking fun at The Room.

 Video game

 In September 2010, Newgrounds owner Tom Fulp released a Flash game tribute, in the form of a 16-bit styled adventure game played entirely from Johnny's point of view.
 The game's artwork was provided by staff member Jeff "JohnnyUtah" Bandelin, with music transcribed by animator Chris O'Neill from the Mladen Milicevic score and soundtrack.

 Live performances

 On June 10, 2010, the AFI Silver Theatre and Cultural Center presented a live play/reading based on the film's original script.
-Wiseau reprised his role of Johnny and was joined by Sestero playing the role of Mark.
+Wiseau and Sestero reprised their roles of Johnny and Mark, respectively.

 In 2011, Wiseau mentioned plans for a Broadway adaptation of the film, in which he would appear only on opening night: "It will be similar to what you see in the movie, except it will be musical.
 As well as you will see... like, for example, Johnny, we could have maybe 10 Johnnys at the same time singing or playing football.
 So, the decision have to be made at the time when we actually doing choreography, 'cause I'll be doing choreography, as well I'll be in it only one time, that's it, as Johnny."
 He mentioned the plans again during a 2016 interview, describing his idea for it to be a "musical/comedy."